haoningwu3639/StoryGen/README.md

 Many thanks to the code bases from [diffusers](https://github.com/huggingface/diffusers) and [SimpleSDM](https://github.com/haoningwu3639/SimpleSDM).

 ## Contact
-If you have any question, please feel free to contact haoningwu3639@gmail.com or liuchang666@sjtu.edu.cn.
+If you have any questions, please feel free to contact haoningwu3639@gmail.com or liuchang666@sjtu.edu.cn.